-Manchester Action for Children (MAC) is a UK registered charity (1131368) and a Company Limited by Guarantee, working in the Copperbelt region of northern Zambia.
+Manchester Action for Children (MAC) is a UK registered charity (1131368) and a Company Limited by Guarantee, working to support children and communities in the Copperbelt region of northern Zambia.

 Zambia is one of the poorest countries in the world: sixty-four per cent of the population live on less than £1 per day, some 15 per cent of the adult population are living with AIDS and an estimated 1.1 million children are orphans (source Camfed.org).

 In a world of inequality where poverty, disease and homelessness are the norm for so many, MAC aims to help orphaned and vulnerable children (OVC) and their communities to create sustainable conditions in which they can flourish and where communities can learn to support themselves.
 Working with project partners on the ground in Zambia, our activities focus on the areas of water, health, education and microfinance.